 Q: Is that all there is to S-parameters?

 A: Absolutely not.
-Due to their usefulness in characterizing devices and circuits in the higher-frequency spectrum, S-parameters are the subject of detailed analysis and mathematical operations, topics that are covered in many textbooks and references.
+Due to their usefulness in characterizing devices and circuits in the higher-frequency spectrum, S-parameters are the subject of detailed analysis and mathematical operations, topics covered in many textbooks and references.
 The math can get fairly complicated with matrices and matrix operations using complex (real and imaginary) numbers.
 Further, S-parameters are a frequency-domain characterization, so many aspects of design and analysis require time-domain insight, so the correlation between the two domains must be established.

 Q: The two-port model used to develop the s-parameter concept has one input port and one output port, representing single-ended systems.
-However, many RF designs now use differential, balanced components, and circuitry, in effect having two input and output ports.
+However, many RF designs now use differential, balanced components and circuitry, in effect having two input and output ports.
 Can S-parameters handle this?

 A: There are extensions to the basic s-parameter arrangement, which expands the two-port model to a four-port model.
 Of course, the analysis and math get more complicated, but it works and is useful.
 The analysis has four stimulus/response quadrants and creates 16 S-parameters.
 Matrix representation and math are essential at this stage to keep everything organized and do the subsequent analysis.

 Q: I’m just curious: are S-parameters relatively new?
 It seems like that might be the case.